MSudany/word_statistics/README.md

 ## Conclusion<a name="conclusion"></a>

 This Word Statistics GUI project provides a comprehensive example of a Java application with a graphical user interface and multithreading capabilities.
-By exploring the code, computer science students can gain insights into GUI development, event handling, file processing, and the effective use of multithreading for improved performance.
-The project encourages hands-on exploration and experimentation, making it an ideal learning resource for students interested in Java programming and GUI development.
+By exploring the code, users can gain insights into GUI development, event handling, file processing, and the effective use of multithreading for improved performance.